 On February 20, 2004, the Stockholm District Court overturned the decision of the Arbitral Tribunal of the Arbitration Institute of the Stockholm Chamber of Commerce ("Arbitration Tribunal") made on June 25, 2001 dismissing ADC's action against AGD based on lack of jurisdiction.
 ADC's lawsuit against AGD was initially filed with the Arbitral Tribunal claiming alleged non-performance under an agreement between the parties and its obligation to transfer the diamond exploration license to Almazny Bereg.
 This lawsuit claimed compensation of damages amounting to \$492 million.
 In March 2004, AGD filed an appeal against the Stockholm District Court decision with the Swedish Court of Appeals.
 On November 15, 2005, the Swedish Court of Appeals denied AGD's appeal and affirmed the Stockholm District Court decision.
 On December 13, 2005, AGD filed an appeal against the Swedish Court of Appeals decision with the Swedish Supreme Court.
 On April 13, 2006, the Swedish Supreme Court denied the application of AGD for appeal against the Swedish Court of Appeal's decision dated November 15, 2005.
 On May 6, 2006, a Notice of Arbitration was received on behalf of ADC.
 On December 20, 2006, the first session of the Arbitration Tribunal with participation of both parties took place in order to define procedural issues related to the tribunal.
 As a result of the hearing the Arbitration Tribunal issued a detailed procedural order setting out the rules and timetable for the conduct of the arbitration.
-The hearing in relation to issues primarily relating to liability, if any, is currently scheduled to take place in June 2008.
+In May 2007, ADC filed a statement of claim that requested the Tribunal to require AGD to transfer the diamond exploration license to Almazny Bereg.
+AGD is required to defend this claim in October 2007.
+The hearing into issues primarily relating to liability, if any, is currently scheduled to take place in June 2008.
 Management does not believe that the ultimate resolution of this matter will have a material adverse effect on the Group's financial condition.